Southborough Church of England Primary School

 In addition to the broad, balanced and vibrant curriculum that we offer to all our pupils we also employ a range of short term intervention groups to boost children's attainment where necessary.

-We hold Pupil Progress Review meetings three times a year where all the children in the school are discussed, attainment and progress are tracked and the register of AEN is reviewed and updated, ensuring that all children are correctly identified.
+We hold Pupil Progress Review meetings three times a year where children in the school are discussed, attainment and progress are tracked and the register of SEN is reviewed and updated, ensuring that all children are correctly identified.
 Following these meetings our short term, targeted, intervention groups are evaluated and new ones established.